 Highlight provides the option to use business hours when displaying traffic trend graphics, for filtering report results, and when generating alerts.
 This is a powerful way to control Highlight reporting so that calculations and values are based on times when the location is actually working and reliant on the network, rather than being skewed by overnight behaviour.

 At Highlight, we understand how important the customers’ perception of service success is for Service Providers.
 When SLA information can be easily retrieved and quickly reported on, customers’ service experience is greatly enhanced.
-Unlike other Cloud or On Prem services which often require you to transpose your data from one system to another, Highlight continuously strive to make the measuring and monitoring of services quick and easy to view and report on.
+Unlike other cloud or on-premise services that often require you to transpose your data from one system to another, Highlight continuously strives to make the measuring and monitoring of services quick and easy to view and report on.